JackyXu866/PathFinding/readMe.txt

 top left corner has a ‘+’ button to open up the setting for A*:
 	choose Heuristic between `Manhattan` and `Euclidean`
-	set the timer gap for each iteration of A* (for showing algorithm step by step) start algorithm button (when both start and end are set) reset the map
+	set the timer gap for each iteration of A* (for showing algorithm step by step) Waypoint mode toggle
+	reset the map
+	start algorithm button (when both start and end are set)

 In map:
 	player could click any tile and turn it to grey -> pending action